srivatsav1998/srivatsav1998.github.io/_pages/about.md

 Hello there, thanks for adding to my visitors count!
 Let me brief about my self below.

-I am pursuing my master's in Computer Science at [University of Southern California](http://usc.edu).
-Before joining USC, I used to work as a software Engineer for almost 2.5 years at firms like Informatica, and Philips.
+I am pursuing master's in Computer Science at [University of Southern California](http://usc.edu).
+Before joining USC, I worked as a Software Engineer for almost 2.5 years at firms like Informatica, and Philips.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.